 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Karnack has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Karnack has few renters and college students.
 But the biggest reason it is quieter in Karnack than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Karnack may be for you.

-Karnack is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Karnack doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Karnack with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.79% of adults in Karnack have a bachelor's degree or advanced degree.
+The citizens of Karnack are slightly less educated than the national average of 21.84% for the average city or town: 14.79% of adults in Karnack have a bachelor's degree or advanced degree

 Karnack is an extremely ethnically-diverse town.
 The people who call Karnack home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Karnack, accounting for 50.66% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Karnack residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Karnack include English, Irish, German, Scottish, and French.